DanielMazurkiewicz/WebAI/README.md

 ## Further things to keep in mind

 There could be also designed standardized JSON format for simple normalizations/denormalizations of numbers and enumerations

+Possibility to add custom training algorithms to domains

 ## Links
 https://towardsdatascience.com/a-deeper-understanding-of-nnets-part-1-cnns-263a6e3ac61